Caroline Wennergren

-Caroline Wennergren, (born 21 September 1985 in Rio de Janeiro, Brazil) is a Swedish-Brazilian singer.
+Caroline Wennergren (born 21 September 1985) is a Swedish-Brazilian singer.
 She participated at Melodifestivalen 2005 with the song A Different Kind of Love, which ended up fifth in the final.
 She participated in Melodifestivalen 2015 with the song Black Swan.

+She was born on 21 September 1985 in Rio de Janeiro, Brazil.
+She and her younger brother were both adopted.
+She moved to Mölnlycke when she was five.